Post-Covid School Supply List – Weirdest Back to School Ever

-This fall may just be the strangest back to school season ever.
+This fall may just be the strangest back-to-school season ever.
 Whether your kids are physically going back to school, homeschooling, distance-learning, or some kind of hybrid, none of the choices are perfect.
 My children are attending school, mostly outdoors, as of now.
 But who knows how long that will last.
-I’ve come up with a list of serious and not-so-serious products you need to add to your 2020 school supply list.
-(If your kids are distance learning, see our list for that here.)
+I’ve come up with a list of serious and not-so-serious products you need to add to your post-Covid 2020 school supply list.

 2020 School Supply List